royaltm/node-unique-filter/README.md

 UniqueFilter keeps the hash index and bloom filter buckets in memory and both sizes can be adjusted.

-The actual unique set values are written to the temporary file.
+The actual unique values are written to the temporary file.

 Install